 Well we are back for Part 2 of our ‘Hardwax Oil Experiment’ where we are extensively testing and reviewing the 3 top hard wax oils available in the States, specifically Illinois.
 Last month we did a review on OSMO Hardwax Oil ( click here if you missed it).
-This month we are going to review Rubio Monocoat Oil.
+This month we are going to do an in-depth Rubio Monocoat review.

 Rubio Monocoat Oil is imported from Belgium.
 Here’s a rundown of the features and benefits from the Rubio Monocoat marketing material: